 For example, if user data is used to design better marketing targeting tools, thus helping a company raise profit margins, then whatever extra profit is made through such analysis should be shared with the rightful owner.

-Consumer profiling is a thriving field utilising data about people, with or without explicit consent, to boost consumer purchasing behavior.
+Consumer profiling is a thriving field utilising data about people, with or without explicit consent, to boost consumer purchasing behaviour.

 Whilst such a solution doesn’t exist yet, several startups are exploring the concept of democratising data access and supporting data ownership.
 Reincubate’s technology can enable this concept at a grassroots level.

 The technology is designed to always keep the account owner in the loop, by only enabling access to data with her permission.
-2FA and 2SV are examples of features supported by Reincubate that demonstrate the company’s adherence to privacy laws and data security.
+2FA and 2SV are examples of features supported by Reincubate that demonstrate the company’s focus on privacy laws and data security.

 Cloud Data and investigations